tony-vn/NyaaScrape-qBittorrent/README.md

 ********************************

 ### Description:
-A simple script packaged into an executable that scrapes the download page of the site, writes the information from the page to a text file, and saves that text file at the location of the download.
-It attempt to scrape the nyaa page, and if that is unavailable, it will then try to scrape the cached nyaa page through animetosho.
+A simple script packaged into an executable that scrapes the download page of a site, extracts information from the page, and writes it to a text file saved in the same location as the downloaded file.
+The script/executable first attempts to scrape the Nyaa page.
+If that is unavailable, it falls back to scraping the cached Nyaa page through AnimeTosho.
+This is useful for quickly referencing torrent details provided by the author from file explorer and ensuring torrent details is kept in the event the web page is taken down.
+Users who wish to archive or hoard data will find the most utility from this.
-<BR><BR>
-Useful for providing a quick way to refer back to the torrent for details if the author included any, if the torrent is ever taken down, or if you want to know the particular date of the release in case you want to update to something newer.
 <BR><BR>
 What information does this executable scrape?
 - Title